DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 And its trunk were so big that would fully cover your field of vision at short distance.
 Trunk itself looked old: dry and cracked, and tree's roots were starting to wither at their ends.
 Despite that leafs looked freshly and vividly green even now.
-The reason was that these ancient trees were homes to foreign gods since ancient times.
+The reason was that these ancient trees were homes to sidhes since ancient times.

 "Elves and angels are always emitting small amount of magic power.
 And since it continued like that for many hundred years, these trees grew big like that.